Facebook pixel COMMUNITAS | Pastoral Leadership Program | Pepperdine University Skip to main content

 COMMUNITAS | Pastoral Leadership Program

-The COMMUNITAS pastoral leadership program honors early career pastors and supports them in their development as leaders who can guide their congregations toward becoming significant agents for positive change in their communities.
-The program selects twelve pastors from the greater Los Angeles area who have completed approximately five to fifteen years of full-time ministry and who have demonstrated high potential for significant leadership.
-They participate in a series of retreat-seminars over a one year period that brings them into conversation with business, political and community leaders and with Pepperdine faculty who have particular expertise related to pressing social and economic issues in the greater Los Angeles area.
+Starting in 2014 and based on invitational grants from the Lilly Endowment, CFL envisioned and has been implementing COMMUNITAS, a pastoral leadership program.
+The program serves early-career pastors from the greater Los Angeles area and supports them in their development as leaders who can guide their congregations toward becoming agents for positive change in their communities.
+The pastors participate in a series of retreats and seminars over a one-to-two-year period that brings them into conversation with business and civic leaders, and with Pepperdine faculty who have particular expertise related to various social and economic issues.

 Goals and Vision